Terms and Conditions

 - the consumer does not expressly request the commencement of the performance of the service or supply of gas, water, electricity or district heating during the reflection period

-- the entrepreneur has failed to
+- the entrepreneur has failed to submit this statement from the consumer

 - If the consumer makes use of his right of withdrawal, all additional agreements are legally